animeshtrivedi/animeshtrivedi.github.io/index.md

 style="float:right;width:25%;max-width:200px;margin-left:15px;"/></a>
 {% endraw %}

-I am **Animesh Trivedi**, a PostDoc in Cloud and Computing Infrastructure group at the IBM Research Lab, Zurich Switzerland.
+I am **Animesh Trivedi**, a Research Staff Member (RSM) in Cloud and Computing Infrastructure group at the IBM Research Lab, Zurich Switzerland.
 Earlier in 2016, I finished my PhD in Computer Science at ETH Zurich under the supervision of Prof. Thomas Gross.